Zygmunt Janiszewski: Death

-His life was cut short by the influenza pandemic of 1918–19, which took his life at Lwów on 3 January 1920 at the age of 31.
+Janiszewski was engaged to Janina Kelles-Krauz, daughter of Kazimierz Kelles-Krauz.
+The wedding date had been set, but he died before they could marry.
+His life was cut short by the influenza pandemic of 1918–19, at Lwów, on 3 January 1920, at age 31.
 He willed his body for medical research, and his cranium for craniological study, desiring to be "useful after his death".

 Samuel Dickstein wrote a commemorative address after Janiszewski's death, honoring his humility, kindness and dedication to his work:

-While Janiszewski best remembered for his many contributions to topological mathematics in the early 20th century, for the founding of Fundamenta Mathematicae, and for his enthusiasm for teaching young minds, his loyalty to his homeland during World War I perhaps gives the greatest insight into his psyche.
-The orphans' shelter that he set up during the war doubtlessly saved many lives, and is perhaps his greatest contribution to the world.
+While Janiszewski is best remembered for his many contributions to topological mathematics in the early 20th century, for the founding of Fundamenta Mathematicae, and for his enthusiasm for teaching young minds, his loyalty to his homeland during World War I perhaps gives the greatest insight into his psyche.
+The orphans' shelter that he set up during the war doubtless saved many lives and was perhaps his greatest contribution to the world.

-On 3 January 2020, the 100th anniversary of his death, a researcher from Australia travelled to Lviv and met with the director of Lychakiv Cemetery.
+On 3 January 2020, the 100th anniversary of his death, a researcher from Australia traveled to Lviv and met with the director of Lychakiv Cemetery.
 Restoration of the grave was arranged, and the stone was restored.
 Janiszewski is buried in field 58, plot 82 of Lychakiv Cemetery.